bradthomasbrown/tiktaalik/atman.md

 our issue seems to be going towards a horizon resulting in the ability to generalize composition of functions with type parameters

+1. take a function F with a type parameter and a parameter equal to the type parameter, returning unknown
+2. take a function G with a type parameter and a parameter equal to the type parameter, returning unknown
+3. take the parameters of G as a rest (to preserve parameter name of G)
+4. return type is the extraction from T those types that are assignable to U, where U is a synthetic function that takes the return type of G and returns unknown, and T is the union of all possible function representations of F (such that if the parameter of F is constrained to union T with N members, we have a union with N members where each member is a function with no type parameter and a parameter whose type is one of the members of T).